-- 3.1 Concerns regarding a student's Fitness to Study will normally be dealt with by the Student Relations team.
-Where a concern(s) about a student's Fitness to Study meets the threshold for intervention under the Support to Study Code as approved by the Group Director Student Services & Administration, a member of the Student Relations team will meet the student as soon as possible.
-An appropriate member of staff from the student's school (often known as the Primary Person) will join the meeting as needed. - 3.2 Prior to the first meeting the Student Relations team will inform the student, in writing:
+- 3.1 Initial concerns regarding a student's Fitness to Study will normally be dealt with by the Student Relations team.
+Where an initial concern about a student's Fitness to Study meets the threshold for intervention under the Support to Study Code, a member of the Student Relations team will meet the student as soon as possible.
+An appropriate member of staff from the student's school (often known as the Primary Person) will join the meeting as needed. - 3.2 Prior to the first meeting the Student Relations team will inform the student: